"""Generic text parsers for conversion of lattices in different formats to AT."""

 def _format_command(self, expr: str) -> str:

-"""Format a command for evaluation
+"""Format a command for evaluation.

 Overload this method for specific languages"""